valtech-ch/dotnet-interview-example/README.md

 # IC .Net interview example
-In this coding example you will work an a existing solution and do some refactoring and also build some extensions for it.
+The topic of this coding example is a task list.
+When you download the repository, everything is already built so the application can display a list of tasks, also the application will already contain a set of tasks - those tasks are the ones you should work on during this coding example.
+They are about refactoring of the existing code base and adding some extensions to it and one of the tasks is only about answering some questions.

-## Task
+## What should you do?
 - Spend 2-3 hours working on the example
 - Setup the solution as described in the "Setup" below
 - Follow the "Guidelines" described below for your development
 - The tasks you need to solve you find in the application itself as soon as you start and open it in your browser
 - There are many tasks which in total will most probably take longer then 2-3 hours.
 So spend your time on the tasks which show us your skills best

 ## Guidelines
 - Work in a public github repository so we can review your code
 - Use best practices whenever you can
 - Use gitflow and work on seperarte branches for each task
 - Before submitting the code to us make sure you merged everything back to master branch cause this is the branch we will review

 ## Setup
 - Download this repo to your machine
 - Create a public github repo on your account